The Cultural Foundations of Honor and Revenge in Saxon Society

 For a Saxon warrior, personal honor was inseparable from family honor.
 An insult, injury, or killing directed at one family member was an attack on the entire kin group.
 This collective responsibility meant that every adult male bore the duty to seek vengeance when a relative was wronged.
 Failure to act brought not only personal shame but also lasting dishonor upon the family name.
-The Anglo-Saxon word wræc, meaning both exile and vengeance, captures the duality of this system — those who failed to fulfill their obligations risked being cast out from the protective bonds of kinship.
+The Anglo-Saxon word wræc, meaning both exile and vengeance, captures the duality of this system—those who failed to fulfill their obligations risked being cast out from the protective bonds of kinship.
+The resulting social isolation could be more devastating than physical injury, for in a world where protection came from one's kindred, ostracism was a form of death.

 The Social Mechanisms of Blood Feuds